 Posted on

 Rubies can command the highest per-carat price of any colored stone.
 This makes ruby one of the most important gems in the colored stone market.
 In its purest form, the mineral corundum is colorless.
 Trace elements that become part of the mineral’s crystal structure cause variations in its color.
-Chromium is the trace element that causes ruby’s red color.
+Chromium is the trace element that causes ruby’s red color and hence its’ difference from sapphire.

 Color – Color is the most significant factor affecting a ruby’s value: Fine gems are a pure, vibrant red to slightly purplish red.